 - To assist with getting to campus and wayfinding while they are here, provide all attendees with the campus map and details for our disabled parking.

-For further information, you can also refer attendees to Accessible, which holds highly-detailed access information on venues.
+For further information, you can also refer attendees to Accessable, which holds highly-detailed access information on venues.

 Accessible marketing and communications